ltomassetti/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/install.rst

 Agents
 ------

+The main agent is:

+   - ElementInspectorAgent

+which applies policies to elements, being them sites or resource.

-There are few agents that are required:
+There are few other agents that are also required:

-    - SummarizeLogsAgent
+    - SummarizeLogsAgent (that would generate the history tables)

-Please, install them and make sure they are up and running.
-Old agents, like the *InspectorAgent(s)* can be safely removed.
+    - CacheFeederAgent (that adds to the ResourceManagementDB cache of monitoring information to be used by RSS policies)
+    - TokenAgent (for re-estabilishing the ownership of status changes - usually between human and RSS services)
+    - EmailAgent (for sending grouped notification emails)